abbey2017/webapp-calculator/README.md

 # webapp-calculator
-A simple calculator deployable as a web-app
+A simple calculator deployable as a web-app and also callable as an api via http requests.